 Everybody deserves to work.
 If they have the right qualifications and the ability to do what is required, everybody has the right to earn a living.
 The year is 2018, and discrimination should have no place in our society.
 No matter their race, gender, disability, religion, or age, everybody deserves an equal shot to get a job and be properly compensated for that job.
 Everybody deserves to work.
 You may also see daily action plans.

 Affirmative action is the policy of promoting the education and employment of members of groups that have been known to have previously suffered from discrimination.
 Depending on the country, affirmative action will be known by different names.
-In India and Nepal, it is called reservation, South Africa and Canada call it employment equity, while the United Kingdom refers to it as positive action.
+In India and Nepal, it is called reservation, South Africa and Canada call it employment equity, while the United Kingdom refers to it as positive action. you may also Plan Templates.

 The nature of their policies also varies from region to region.
 However, they all share the same notion, and that is to achieve the goals of bridging inequalities in employment and pay, increasing access to education, promoting diversity, and redressing apparent past wrongs, harms, or hindrances.
 All in all, the affirmative action are specific actions in employment which are designed and taken to eliminate the effects of discrimination.
 You may also see employee action plan templates.